What Is Voiding Dysfunction?

 Your consultation will generally start off with a series of questions in order to understand your medical history and symptoms for your urologist to get a better understanding of your condition.
 A physical examination and various diagnostic tests may be carried out such as blood tests or a uroflowmetry.

-How is Voiding Dysfunction diagnosed?
+How is Voiding Dysfunction diagnosed in Singapore?

 The tests used to diagnose voiding dysfunction include: